-Non-Degree Seeking international students must show proof of English proficiency: minimum TOEFL score of 500 paper-based, 173 computer-based, 61 internet-based; an APIEL score of 3 or higher; completion of an advanced proficiency level in an accredited English as a Second (ESL) program; completion of a course equivalent to English Composition I with a grade of C or higher; or satisfactory completion of the Columbia College diagnostic test.
+Non-Degree Seeking international students must show proof of English proficiency: minimum TOEFL score of 500 paper-based, 173 computer-based, 61 internet-based; an APIEL score of 3 or higher; completion of an advanced proficiency level in an accredited English as a Second (ESL) program; completion of a course equivalent to English Composition I with a grade of C or higher.
 Additionally, international students must submit a copy of a valid passport, visa, I-94 departure record and most recent I-20, if currently enrolled at another institution.

 Enrollment for Non-Degree Seeking students is on a space available basis only.
 Course selections may be limited.
-Evening Campus students under this status do not meet with an advisor.
-(Non-Degree Seeking students must provide proof that course prerequisites have been met before enrolling.)
+Evening Campus students under this status are not required to meet with an advisor.
+Non-Degree Seeking students must provide proof that course prerequisites have been met.